The Official TWPStainHelp.com guide to Prepping a Wood Deck

 A deck brightener, also called a neutralizer is the next step after cleaning.
 Because the cleaners and/or strippers are caustic in nature they need to be neutralized.
 Apply the deck brightener immediately after cleaning and according to the directions.
 Then allow it to dwell for several minutes before rinsing off with water.
 This will lower the pH level of the wood and make the wood grain “pop”.
 This acidic nature of the wood surface will allow TWP stain to dive deep into the wood and result in a more professional like finish.

 After cleaning and brightening the deck it needs to dry prior to staining.
-With a moisture meter you want 15% or less moisture content before applying stain.
+With a moisture meter, you want 15% or less moisture content before applying the stain.
 If you do not have a meter, typically 1-2 days of dry weather is adequate time for the wood to dry completely.
 Now the deck is ready for TWP stain.
 Following this TWP guide to prepping a deck will ensure the stain lasts longer, enhances the appearance and performs as expected.